postgres/pgweb/dep/django-selectable/docs/advanced.rst

 How Parameters are Passed
 _______________________________________

-As with the search term the additional parameters you define will be passed in ``request.GET``.
-Since ``get_query`` gets the current request so you will have access to them.
+As with the search term, the additional parameters you define will be passed in ``request.GET``.
+Since ``get_query`` gets the current request, you will have access to them.
 Since they can be manipulated on the client side, these parameters should be treated like all user input.
 It should be properly validated and sanitized.